 "We have been delighted to secure several new customers across all of our divisions, as well as maintaining and deepening our relationships with our existing key customers.
-The business has been successful in more fully aligning itself with the market opportunity to take advantage of the rapid evolution in digital technology and solutions, increasingly offering customers a long-term partnership of effective and efficient end-to-end Lifecyle Management solutions.
+The business has successfully continued to focus on recurring revenue streams, as well as effectively offsetting pressure in the traditional publishing sector by capitalizing on our advantageous position to service existing and new customers' needs in the evolving digital technology landscape.